NaveedMohiuddin/ETL_Airflow/README.md

 Overview
 ========

-Welcome to the ETL Weather-Airflow Project!
+The ETL Weather-Airflow Project!
 This project demonstrates a complete ETL (Extract, Transform, Load) pipeline using Apache Airflow to fetch, process, and store weather data from the Open-Meteo API into a PostgreSQL database.
 The project showcases skills in data engineering, ETL pipeline design, and Airflow orchestration.

 Project Contents
 ================